new zealand tours christchurch self drive holidays luxury golf tours honeymoon new zealand

 Upon arrival, check in at Kaiteriteri, where you can fully immerse yourself in the Abel Tasman National Park experience.
 Kayaking, hiking, and leisurely walks along golden beaches are among the highlights.
 The Abel Tasman Coastal Track offers breathtaking views of the coastline and the turquoise ocean, and you will undoubtedly be thrilled by your “Cruise, Walk & Kayak” tour.

-The next morning, return to Picton by water taxi, savoring the pristine beauty of the fjord-like landscape once again.
+Return to Picton by water taxi, savoring the pristine beauty of the fjord-like landscape once again.
 Enjoy the boat cruise through the Sounds, delight in spotting dolphins, and sample award-winning wines from Marlborough, one of the world’s most famous wine regions.
 This leg of your journey combines impressive landscape transitions, untouched nature, and unforgettable experiences in one of New Zealand’s most stunning coastal areas.

 Day 17: Wellington – Culture and Nature